Guikingone/MeiliSearchBundle/doc/twig.md

 ```

 _Note: The `SearchExtension` is lazy-loaded so the impact on performances should be minimal,
-keep in mind that fetch the MeiliSearch API is done via HTTP so a small latency can occurs_
+keep in mind that fetching the MeiliSearch API is done via HTTP so a small latency can occurs_